canadaluke888/ttb2/README.md

 ![logo](assets/ttb2_img.png)

 TTB2 is the new and improved 2.0 version of the terminal table builder.
 It features a clean ncurses UI that displays table data live, list-based menus, an integrated SQLite database manager, autosave, paging for wide and tall tables, an inline search mode, interactive row/column deletion, and a simple JSON-backed settings system.
-CSV import/export is built-in; PDF/XLSX export remains available via the Python helper.
+CSV and XLSX import/export support is built in.

 All of the features you're used to, just improved.